c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ```

-the AES encrupt methode is the one responsible of encryption it takes the bytestobeencrypted and the passwordbytes we mentioned above.
+the AES encrypt method is the one responsible for encryption it takes the bytestobeencrypted and the password bytes we mentioned above.

-the methode seems to be like all the AES encryption implementation in any programing language , it initialize the sale in a fixed array also it initialize the MemoryStream onject to store the encrypted data , it initialize also the `RijndaeManaged` to configure the encryption settings .
+the method seems to be like all the AES encryption implementations in any programing language , it initializes the sale in a fixed array also it initializes the MemoryStream object to store the encrypted data, it initialize also the `RijndaeManaged` to configure the encryption settings.
-we can also see the usage of the `Rfc2898DeriveBytes`  object which will generate the key and IV  based on the PasswordBytes and the salt values . the 1000 at the end i guess its for iterations .
+we can also see the usage of the `Rfc2898DeriveBytes`  object which will generate the key and IV  based on the PasswordBytes and the salt values.
+1000 at the end I guess its for iterations.
-at the end of the methode we see `CryptoStream ` which is initailiazed to write the encrypted Data to `MemoRyStream`
+at the end of the method we see `CryptoStream ` which is initialized to write the encrypted data to MemoRyStream`
-the data is encrypted using the RijndaelManaged object and the bytestoBeEncrypted is written to CryptoStream which will be converted to MemoryStream at the end .
+the data is encrypted using the RijndaelManaged object and the bytestoBeEncrypted is written to CryptoStream which will be converted to MemoryStream at the end.

 #### Password used in the encryption